Octavius-Dante/Arthelais/ex_11/Readme.md

 **Client side model :**

 A Client side model, keeps all the data in the browser once loaded.
 Suitable for small size of data.
-</br> These models are like internal tables in ABAP used fir Data manipulation.
+</br> These models are like internal tables in ABAP used for Data manipulation.

 </br>